 “When a meeting, or part thereof, is held under the Chatham House Rule, participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s), nor that of any other participant, may be revealed.”
 (Source)

-Once the Chatham House Rule is invoked, it’s binding to all participants.
+Once the Chatham House Rule is invoked, it’s binding on all participants.
 That makes it different from a simple meeting ground rule, which often is used more like a recommendation than a strict rule.

 What are the benefits of the Chatham House Rule?